crabmusket/t3d-bones/tutorials/the_main_file/README.md

 The function starts the datablock transmission to the client.
 This basically copies all the server's datablocks (pieces of static information that specify object properties) to the client.
 Again, over the internet this would actually do something useful - here, since the client and server share the same memory space, it's just a hassle.

-I'm sure there must be some way to bypass this step, but I haven't figured it out yet.
+_Note that some people have figured out a way to bypass this step.
+I haven't yet._

-When all the datablocks have been transferred, the client gets the `onDatablocksDone` callback:
+When all the datablocks have been transferred, the 'client' gets the `onDatablocksDone` callback:

     function GameConnection::onDataBlocksDone(%client) {
         %client.activateGhosting();
         %client.onEnterGame();
     }

-This simply enables ghosting (synchronising objects across a network) and calls the `onEnterGame` function, which should be defined in game-specific scripts.
+This simply enables ghosting (synchronising objects across the network) and calls the `onEnterGame` function, which should be defined in game-specific scripts.
 Now we can actually create the server and connect to it:

     new SimGroup(ServerGroup);